 Demonstrations can be triggered by political developments in the region, as well as local political tensions.
 Avoid such demonstrations, as they can turn violent.

-Violent protests against Western and other foreign interests: There have been attacks on diplomatic premises in Tehran in recent years.
+Violent protests against Western and other foreign interests: Attacks on diplomatic premises in Tehran have occurred in recent years.
 The missions of the United Kingdom and Saudi Arabia were attacked in November 2011 and January 2016 respectively.
 Periodic protests against some Western and Middle East embassies and UN missions continue.
 Monitor developments closely and avoid any demonstrations or political gatherings.

 Border areas near Afghanistan and Pakistan: Do not travel to areas within 20 kilometres of the Afghanistan and Pakistan borders, to the province of Sistan va Baluchestan and to areas in Kerman province east of the city of Bam.
-Drug-traffickers and bandits operate in this area and there have been violent clashes between security forces and drug traffickers.
-Violent incidents occur regularly in this area, including bombings and shootings, resulting in casualties to security personnel.
+Drug-traffickers and bandits operate in these areas and there have been violent clashes between security forces and drug traffickers.
+Violent incidents occur regularly in these areas, including bombings and shootings, resulting in casualties to security personnel.
 Travel at night is particularly hazardous.

 Border areas near Iraq: Do not travel to within 10 kilometres of the Iraqi border because of the extremely dangerous security situation.
 Iranian authorities closely monitor border areas with Iraq, with Iranian security forces particularly vigilant in these regions.